 Switching to IPv6

 It’s important to make the switch to IPv6, though not an emergency.
 That’s partly because most devices that now connect to the Internet are not directly adaptable to IPv6.
 Going forward, devices such as PCs, mobiles, and components of network infrastructures definitely need to be IPv6-compatible.
 Yet, while most of the Internet remains dependent upon IPv4, it can run simultaneously with IPV6 through a process known as “dual-stack,” meaning nodes on the network are geared to both protocols.
 And since IPv4 and IPv6 can coexist on parallel networks, an IPv6 proxy can manage both protocols.
-In any case, the eventual switch to IPv6 is assured.
+In any case, thanks to these and other advantages, the eventual switch to IPv6 is assured.

 If you want to know whether your router and system are ready for the switch, you can follow this link to test your IPv6 connectivity.